 I was adopted by my grandparents and have had a troubled relationship with my biological mother, to whom I refer to as my sister.
 I have never met my biological father.
-However that man on my birth certificate has always remained at arms length from me, even though my biological brothers are living with him.
+That man on my birth certificate has always remained at arm’s length from me, even though my biological brothers are living with him.
+I call my maternal grandmother and maternal step-grandfather, Mom and Dad.
 Have I got you confused yet?
-I call my maternal grandmother and maternal step-grandfather, Mom and Dad.

 Growing up?
 That is not such a quick and short answer.
-I was a child star in my local community and never had a chance to be a 'real' child.
-Couldn't go swimming during the summer, might get tan line and I have to model during the weekend.
-Lived out in the middle of no where, just outside of town.
-And nobody's parents wanted to drive all the way out there.
-Plus, my parents didn't want to drive into town.
+I was a child star in my local community and never had a chance to be a “real” child.
+I couldn't go swimming during the summer, because I might get a tan line and I had to model during the weekend.
+I lived out in the middle of nowhere, just outside of town.
+Nobody's parents wanted to drive all the way out there, and my parents didn't want to drive into town.
 So I didn't do too much socializing when I was a child.

 * The following is Kasey Hamner's opinion only.
 Please take what you want and leave the rest.

 In your question you ask me to advise you on whether or not you should get help for your depression.
 I will tell you that help is out there and you don't necessarily have to pay for it.
 Have you thought of joining a support group for members of the adoption triad?
 I am sure there are resources near you since every state and country has a listing of groups and resources.
 Go to my web site, scroll down to the bottom of the first page and click on RESOURCES and EXCERPTS.
 Click on the icon for National Adoption Information Clearinghouse.
 They have nationwide listings that you can access at the touch of a button.